binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 The ISO can be downloaded from [kali downloads](https://www.kali.org/downloads/) via torrent and direct download and is a little over 3GB in size.

-You'll want to check the validity of the ISO (or other image if that is your preference) by verifying the SHA1 checksums.
+You will want to check the validity of the ISO (or other image if that is your preference) by verifying the SHA1 checksums.
 Details are directly under the downloads section and should be enough to get you going.

 There are additional details if you want to read them at [http://docs.kali.org/introduction/download-official-kali-linux-images](http://docs.kali.org/introduction/download-official-kali-linux-images), but essentially there are several ways to validate that you have the official Kali Linux installer and not some tampered-with binary.
 The details at the above link provide a bit more explanation around the validation steps, and importing the Kali GPG public key.
 At the bottom of the page is the command for cryptographically validating the downloaded binary once you have validated the downloaded `SHA1SUMS` file with the `SHA1SUMS.pgp` key that you also downloaded.
 You'll likely just have to change the actual `.iso` name in the command to that of the `.iso` you downloaded.